gustavopinto/tesl/trabalho-final/CassioBatista.md

 - status: :heavy_check_mark: accepted
 - grade: 3 pt

-## Improve multilingual documentation on Beautiful Hugo
+## Melhorar documentação
-- type: documentation
+- theme: Beautiful Hugo
 - problem: documentation doesn't state how to enable multilingual, although it has more than 10 languages available.
 - **solution**: new section on README that instructs the user on how to set the